-New Jersey at one time benefitted from a strong horse racing industry supported by attractive purses and breeder incentive programs.
+New Jersey benefitted from a strong horse racing industry supported by attractive purses and breeder incentive programs.
 These programs supported local breeders and owners and attracted out of state owners to train and race at our tracks and in-state facilities.

-Legalizing sports betting was one way for track owners to increase activity at the race tracks.
-With the passage and implementation of sports betting legislation there has been an increase in activity at the state's race tracks resulting in some sharing of revenues to enhance purses and improve the quality of racing at New Jersey's race tracks.
+Legalizing sports betting was one way for track owners to increase activity at the racetracks.
+With the passage and implementation of sports betting legislation there has been an increase in activity at the state's racetracks resulting in some sharing of revenues to enhance purses and improve the quality of racing at New Jersey's racetracks.
+A new type of betting, "Fixed Odds Wagering" has been signed into law by the Governor and awaits Attorney General approval before implementation.
+It is thought that this new type of wager will increase interest in betting on horse races.
+The industry should watch this carefully because it may reduce the current parimutuel handle which supports the purse account that is related directly to the Standardbred horsemen's benefits and programs.

-The biggest changes have been a commitment by the state of New Jersey to supplement purses and breeding incentive programs for Jersey Bred and Sire Stakes horses in NJ.
-The legislation will supply the racing and breeding programs with \$20 million a year for five years and the payments could be extended if the industry meets benchmarks of increased breeding, training, and other equine activities demonstrating a turnaround of the industry in the state.
-After a four-year decline in total wagering across all three of New Jersey's horse racing tracks, 2019 saw an increase of over \$50 million bet at the tracks.
+The biggest changes have been a continued commitment by the state of New Jersey to supplement purses and breeding incentive programs for Jersey Bred and Sire Stakes horses in NJ.
+The legislation supplies the racing and breeding programs with \$20 million a year for five years (now in its third year) and the payments could be extended if the industry meets benchmarks of increased breeding, training, and other equine activities demonstrating a turnaround of the industry in the state.
+For 2022 the purses for New Jersey Sire Stakes races will increase 20 percent.
+After a four- year decline in total wagering across all three of New Jersey's horse racing tracks, 2019 saw an increase of over \$50 million bet at the tracks.
 A further increase in total wagering was driven by betting from outside New Jersey which increased by nearly \$54 million.
 These numbers demonstrate the turnaround horsemen were looking for from the commitment by the State.
-In addition, because of the state incentives, the industry has seen an increase of standardbred mares being housed in the state from 24 in 2014 to 740 in 2019 with most of the growth in the last 2 years.
+In addition, because of the state incentives, the number of yearlings nominated to the NJ Sire Stakes program increased from 122 in 2018 to

+605 in 2021.
+New Jersey Sire Stakes program purses also increased from \$1,967,685 in 2018 to \$3,022,500 in 2021.
 In the thoroughbred industry steady increases in mares, stallions, and foals born in the state the last year have reverses years of steady decline.

-2020 will be a mixed bag for the horse racing industry, COVID-19 reduced racing days at the Meadowlands Racetrack and Freehold Raceway with the loss of half the winter race season.
+2020 saw a COVID-19 reduced number of racing days at the Meadowlands Racetrack and Freehold Raceway with the loss of half the winter race season.
 The shutdown delayed the opening of the summer season at Monmouth Park.
-With COVID-19 protocols in place, there has been limited live audiences at the tracks; this will impact the revenue generated from live betting.
+With COVID-19 protocols in place, there was limited live audiences at the tracks; this will impact the revenue generated from live betting.
 In the final budget adopted to take the state into 2021, the legislature and governor continued the supplemental payments to the industry but at a reduced level funding the program at \$15 million.
+In 2021 the Meadowlands Racetrack is seeing a significant increase in parimutuel handle and also is seeing a significant amount of sports book action.
+In the first half of 2021, a total of \$169 million was wagered on 51 programs with 660 races for an average daily handle of \$3.3 million: up 36% from 2018.
+Also as of 2021, the state's successful sports betting program has led to a \$1 million purse supplement for races, and in 2022 \$2 million of new stakes races will be offered to New Jersey sired horses at the Meadowlands.